Spider-Man: 2000s

+In October 2000, an alternative interpretation and updated re-imagining of the character appeared in Ultimate Spider-Man, written by Brian Michael Bendis.

-Babylon 5 creator J. Michael Straczynski began writing The Amazing Spider-Man, illustrated by John Romita Jr., beginning with (vol. 2) #30 (#471, June 2001).
-Two issues later, Parker, now employed as a teacher at his old high school, meets the enigmatic Ezekiel, who possesses similar spider powers and suggests that Parker having gained such abilities might not have been a fluke—that Parker has a connection to a totemic spider spirit.
-In (vol. 2) #37 (#478, Jan.
-2002), May discovers her nephew Parker is Spider-Man, leading to a new openness in their relationship.
-Parker and Watson reconcile in (vol. 2) #50 (#491, April 2003), and in #512 (Nov.
-2004)—the original issue numbering having returned with #500—Parker learns his late girlfriend Gwen Stacy had had two children with Norman Osborn.
+Beginning in June 2001, J. Michael Straczynski, who had created the science fiction TV show Babylon Five, became the primary writer of The Amazing Spider-Man.
+In this period, Peter, now employed as a teacher at his old high school, meets the enigmatic Ezekiel Sims, who possesses similar spider powers and suggests that Peter, having gained such abilities, might not have been a fluke—that Parker has a connection to a totemic spider spirit.
+In vol. 2, #37 (#478, Jan.
+2002), Aunt May discovers her nephew is Spider-Man.

-He joins the superhero team the New Avengers in New Avengers #1–2.
-After their respective homes are destroyed by a deranged, superpowered former high-school classmate, Parker, Watson, and May move into Stark Tower, and Parker begins working as Tony Stark's assistant while again freelancing for The Daily Bugle and continuing his teaching.
-In the 12-part 2005 story arc "The Other", Parker undergoes a transformation that evolves his powers.
+Beginning in 2005, Spider-Man joined the Avengers and appeared in the New Avengers series written by Bendis.
+After a deranged, superpowered former high-school classmate destroys their respective homes, Peter, Mary Jane, and May move into Stark Tower, and Peter begins working as Tony Stark's assistant while freelancing for The Daily Bugle and continuing his teacher career.
+In the 12-part 2005 story arc "The Other", Peter undergoes a transformation that evolves his powers.
 In the comic Civil War #2 (June 2006), part of the company-wide crossover arc of that title, the U.S. government's Superhuman Registration Act leads Spider-Man to reveal his true identity publicly.
-A growing unease about the Registration Act prompts him to escape with May and Watson and join the anti-registration underground.
+A growing unease about the Registration Act prompts him to escape with May and Mary Jane and joins the anti-registration underground.